 Meet the Team

-His role is to fulfill the Health and Wellness Department's mission: to foster a lifelong ethic of care so that students may thrive during and after their time at Berklee; to affirm students’ personal and social identities and experiences; and to create safe, compassionate, healing, inclusive spaces that inspire learning, positive growth and global citizenship.
-You can reach him at firstname.lastname@example.org.
+Jeff Klug's role is to fulfill the Health and Wellness Department's mission: to foster a lifelong ethic of care so that students may thrive during and after their time at Berklee; to affirm students’ personal and social identities and experiences; and to create safe, compassionate, healing, inclusive spaces that inspire learning, positive growth, and global citizenship.

 Courtney Lillie provides frontline support to the Office of Student Wellness Promotion and Services.
 She works closely with peer wellness educators to provide service to students who stop by the office.

 The department also includes the team from Counseling Services.

 Folake Afolayan, a licensed clinical social worker, specializes in group psychotherapy, treatment of psychotic disorders, substance use disorders, complex trauma and post-traumatic stress disorder (PTSD), depression and anxiety disorders, grief and loss, and chronic illnesses.

 As director of the counseling center, Elizabeth Alvarez is committed to the mentoring and supervision of the counseling services staff, as well as to its day-to-day operations.